Cat and Dog Teeth Cleaning in Springfield, IL

 Periodontal disease is one of the leading diseases in cats and dogs over 3 years old.
 This condition can wreak havoc on your pet’s mouth, but it can also affect the major organs if it's left untreated.
 At Myers Animal Clinic in Springfield, we want to help you take a more proactive role in protecting your pet’s oral health.
-Pet dental care is an essential service that every companion animal should receive during their lifetime on a regular basis.
+Cat and dog teeth cleaning is an essential service that every companion animal should receive during their lifetime on a regular basis.

-Without dental care, plaque and tartar will continue to build up on your pet’s teeth, causing gingivitis (swollen gums) and halitosis (bad breath).
+Without cat and dog teeth cleaning, plaque and tartar will continue to build up on your pet’s teeth, causing gingivitis (swollen gums) and halitosis (bad breath).
 As the tartar spreads under the gum line, it releases bacteria that infect the surrounding gum tissue and attack the tooth roots.
 This can result in:

 - Gum recession

 - Loose/broken/decayed teeth